Columnists

 By Pastor Vince Chiaramonte

-After you finish your delicious meal from the American Legion on Good Friday night, come join us at 7:00pm for our Good Friday Service.
-Lord watch over our community.
+Join us Sunday, May 19th starting at 10:00am with a "Biker's" Worship service followed by a free BBQ.
+Lord, watch over our community.
 Bless our children.
 Heal the sick and broken-hearted.
 Let your Spirit hover over our community.
 Amen.

 Back to Top